 The word “acceptable” means “well-pleasing, satisfying”.
 God is pleased when life is sacrificed on the altar of His service for His glory.
 It honors Him as nothing else can.
 It proves His power.
 It shows His glory.
 It tells a lost world that God makes a difference in the lives He touches by His power.

 The sad truth of the matter is this: we are either pleasing God or hurting Him by the way we use our bodies.
 If we want to be pleasing to the Lord, then our bodies must be placed on His altar, without reservation or hesitation.

 (By the way, note the words “brethren” and “ye”.
 This command to sacrifice all on the altar of consecration is not just for a selected few super saints.
 It is a command that is given to every member of the family of God.
 Not a single saved person has the right to deny God the pleasure of our bodies sacrificed on His altar!)

 Paul moves from dealing with the body to dealing with the mind.
 Here is the root of all our problems anyway.
 When we can get the mind to think as it should, then the body will obediently follow along.
 In this matter of conquering the mind, there are two steps that must be taken.

 A. Shunning The Mold

-We are commanded, “be not conformed to this world.”
-The word “confirmed” means “to fashion, or to shape.”
+We are commanded, “Be not conformed to this world.”
+The word “conformed” means “to fashion, or to shape.”
 It literally means “to mold”.
 We are not to allow this world to squeeze us into its mold.
 We are not to allow the world to make us like it is!
 You see the world, and those who are controlled by its influence, are vastly different from that which God intends men to be.
 This is made clear by a list of some of the works of the flesh as listed in Galatians 5:19-21.
 There are many other concepts that could be added to that list, but those are sufficient to see that the world is diametrically opposed to God.
 We are to avoid being squeezed into the world’s mold!
 We must be different and remain different!